 Mehmet has funded healthcare for 101 patients in 12 countries.

-Sovan is a 37-year-old hairdresser from Cambodia.
-He is the youngest of nine children, and enjoys watching television in his free time.
-When he was fifteen years old, Sovan had an ear infection.
+Choeun is a 37-year-old construction worker.
+He has been married for three years and is a father to twin boys.
+When he is not working in construction near his home, Choeun enjoys watching boxing and spending time with his sons.
+Eight years ago, Choeun had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Sovan experiences ear discharge, headaches, tinnitus, itchiness, and hearing loss.
-He has a difficult time understanding and communicating with others.
-Sovan traveled to our medical partner's care center to receive treatment.
-On May 6, he will undergo a mastoidectomy procedure in his right ear.
+For this reason, Choeun experiences hearing loss, ear discharge, headaches, and ringing in his ear.
+This all makes it difficult for him to talk with others and to work.
+Fortunately, Choeun traveled to our medical partner's care center to receive treatment.
+On July 6th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $926 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-He says, "I hope that after my surgery, I will be able to hear clearly and my ear infection will heal."
+Choeun says, "I am excited to heal from this disease after surgery."